vladkens/macmon/readme.md

 ## 🚰 Piping

-You can use the `pipe` subcommand to output metrics in JSON format, which makes it suitable for piping into other tools or scripts.
+You can use the `pipe` subcommand to print one compact JSON object per sample to stdout, which makes it suitable for piping into other tools or scripts.
 For example:

 ```sh
 macmon pipe | jq